corenova/yang-forge/examples/README.md

   Options:

     -h, --help             output usage information
-    -e, --eval [string]    pass a string from the command line as input -f, --format [string]  specify output format (yaml, json) (default: yaml) -o, --output [string]  set the output filename for compiled schema
+    -p, --preprocess       perform preprocess operation on the input -c, --compile          perform compile operation on the input -e, --eval [string]    pass a string from the command line as input -f, --format [string]  specify output format (yaml, json) (default: yaml) -s, --space [uint8]    number of spaces to use for JSON output (default: 1) -o, --output [string]  set the output filename for compiled schema
 ```